Things to do in Killybegs Donegal

 The long tradition of fishing and seafaring in Killybegs is associated with St. Catherine of Alexandria who is the patron saint of seafarers and there is a holy well dedicated to the Saint at the edge of Killybegs.

 The well was built by three monks who washed ashore after a bad storm.
-Legend has it that the monks prayed and promised to build a well to St. Catherine if they ended safely on land.
+Legend has it that the monks prayed and promised to build a well for St. Catherine if they ended up safely on land.